sskpeng/RoboND-DeepLearning-Project/writeup.md

 ![alt text][image9]

 ### Improvement
-The hyoerparameters above are able to achieve 0.41 to pass the target score.
+The hyoerparameters above are able to achieve 0.4 to pass the target score.
 It is still very possible to improve the proformance by tuning the parameters.
 For example, increasing the num of epochs,  reducing the learning rate, and reducing the steps per epochs.
 It is also possible to gain better training scores by using better quality pictures with higher resolution.

 ### Changes needed for identifying new objects
 The model trained in this exercise identifies humans in red shirt.
 To identify any new objects like car, cat, dog, new classes of data for those models will be needed.
+Even if multiple classes of models are provided for cars, animals, or other objects, and the models are pre-trained, the current network architecture might still not be able to process the computation simutaniously.
+More components or some massive cloud system is needed to achieve the novel classifier in this level.